 United States Government

 The United States government owns and operates veterans’ hospitals, military hospitals, and other hospitals, clinics, and laboratories.
 Under the Federal Tort Claims Act (FTCA), the injured patient must handle his or her claim in a specific way.
 This includes notifying the federal agency in writing of the intent to file a medical malpractice or wrongful death lawsuit within two years of the date of the malpractice or the discovery of its effects on the patient.
 The injured patient must then file the lawsuit within six months after the federal agency that received and denied it mails the patient a denial of the claim.

-The family of a person who they believed died due to medical error has two options when filing a wrongful death lawsuit.
+The family of a person, or loved one who they believed died due to medical error has two options when filing a wrongful death lawsuit.
 The first is to file a claim against the medical providers within two years from the date of the death.
 The second option is to file a claim as a representative for the patient’s estate to recover costs associated with his or her care prior to death.
 Family members have 30 months to exercise this option.
 It’s potentially possible to extend this timeframe if the patient met one of the above exceptions while still alive.
 It’s also important to understand that the statute of limitations to file a wrongful death claim may expire prior to the lawsuit for damages that occurred prior to death.
 In cases when the patient lived six months or longer after the act of malpractice, the claim for pre-death damages may expire before the statute of limitations on the wrongful death lawsuit.